 The central Maryland areas of Frederick County, Carroll County, Baltimore

 County, Harford County, Howard County, and Baltimore City, have the largest free black populations by a wide margin.
+Note, however, that 25,680 of that number, or 61%, resided in Baltimore City alone.
+The next highest free black population in this region was Frederick County's 4,957.
 These counties held over 42,000 free blacks, which was more than

 the total found in the rest of the state.
 The central Maryland